 SPs are required to memorize a patient's background, portray appropriate behaviours and emotions, and answer the learner's questions accordingly.
+All this information will be reviewed and practiced in your training sessions.
 During an interview, the SP must maintain a balance between giving too much information and not enough information.
 Following the session, SPs are required to provide feedback to the learner with respect to the learner's communication skills during the encounter.